Contra Costa County, California: Bear Flag Republic and statehood

-The exclusive land ownership in California by the approximate 9,000 Hispanics in California would soon end.
-John Marsh, owner of Rancho Los Meganos in Contra Costa County, had a lot to do with this.
-He sent letters to influential people in the eastern United States extolling the climate, soil, and potential for agriculture in California, with the deliberate purpose of encouraging Americans to immigrate to California and lead to its becoming part of the United States.
-He succeeded.
-His letters were published in newspapers throughout the East and started the first wagon trains rolling toward California.
-He also invited them to stay on his ranch until they could get settled, so the Rancho Los Meganos became the terminus of the California trail.
+The exclusive land ownership in California by Hispanics in California would soon end.
+John Marsh, owner of Rancho Los Meganos in Contra Costa County, sent letters to influential people in the eastern United States extolling the climate, soil, and potential for agriculture in California, with the purpose of encouraging Americans to immigrate to California and lead to its becoming part of the United States.
+His letters were published in newspapers throughout the East which started the first wagon trains to California.
+He invited the settlers to stay on his ranch, and Rancho Los Meganos became the terminus of the California trail.

 This led to the Bear Flag Revolt in 1846 when about 30 settlers originally from the United States declared a republic in June 1846 and were enlisted and fighting under the U.S. flag by July 1846.
 Following the Mexican–American War of 1846–48, California was controlled by U.S. settlers organized under the California Battalion and the U.S. Navy's Pacific Squadron.
 After some minor skirmishes, California was under U.S. control by January 1847 and formally annexed and paid for by the U.S. in 1848.
-By 1850, California’s population of over 100,000 was rapidly growing due to the gold rush and the large amount of gold being exported east, which gave California enough clout to choose its own boundaries, write its own constitution, and be admitted to the Union as a free state in 1850 without going through territorial status as required for most other states.
+By 1850, California's population of over 100,000 was rapidly growing due to the gold rush and the large amount of gold being exported east, which gave California enough clout to choose its own boundaries, write its own constitution, and be admitted to the Union as a free state in 1850 without going through territorial status as required for most other states.

 In 1850 California had a non-Indian population of over 100,000.
 The number of Indians living in California in 1850 has been estimated to be from 60,000 to 100,000.
 By 1850 the Mission Indian populations had largely succumbed to disease and abuse and only numbered a few thousand.
 California's 1852 state Census gives 31,266 Indian residents, but this is an under-count since there was little incentive and much difficulty in getting it more correct.